 UL Lafayette is one of the nation's best institutions for undergraduate education, according to the 2017 edition of "The Best 381 Colleges" published by the Princeton Review.
 Only about 15 percent of America's 2,500 four-year colleges are profiled in the college guide.

-Total enrollment at the University this Fall was 19,188, the highest in the school’s history.
+Total enrollment at the University in Fall 2017 was 19,188, the highest in the school’s history.

 The University's graduation rate has risen over 49 percent during the last decade.

 UL Lafayette is among the top 10 universities in the United States for its percentage of research and development expenditures funded by business, according to the National Science Foundation.

 The University of Louisiana at Lafayette is among the top 310 national universities cited in U.S. News and World Report’s 2017 edition of “Best Colleges,” an annual guidebook for prospective college students.

 The University of Louisiana at Lafayette earned high marks in the 2017 U.S. News & World Report Best Online Programs rankings.
 The University’s online bachelor’s program earned a numerical ranking of No. 68.
 It was the highest-ranked program in the state.

 "Washington Monthly" magazine has cited UL Lafayette as one of best universities in the nation at helping low-income students earn degrees.
 It ranked UL Lafayette among the top 200 national universities.

 The University's distance learning programs also placed No. 1 on Best Schools' "Top 10 Online Colleges in Louisiana."